-Ref Name No' of dwellings Estimated population Parks NSN AGS Play Allotments Sports Losses Total CI/Mu/1 Former Clipstone Colliery 120 288 0.00 0.00 +2.00 +0.22 0.00 +0.63 0.00 +2.85 Totals 120 288 0.00 0.00 +2.00 +0.22 0.00 +0.63 0.00 +2.85
+Ref Name No' of dwellings Estimated population Parks NSN AGS Play Allotments Sports Losses Total Cl/Mu/1 Former Clipstone Colliery 120 288 0.00 0.00 +2.00 +0.22 0.00 +0.63 0.00 +2.85 Totals 120 288 0.00 0.00 +2.00 +0.22 0.00 +0.63 0.00 +2.85

-- Table 24.6.3 sets out the impacts from the known and anticipated changes to open space provision and population for the settlement.
-It highlights that Clipstone will see a decrease in the overall provision level for open space (from 14.12 to 13.05 hectares per 1,000 population).
-Provision levels for both natural/semi-natural greenspace and allotments will likely experience a decrease.
-Other typologies such as amenity greenspace and play provision will however experience an increase in provision levels. - 24.6.4 Compared to the Local Standards for Green Space contained within the Developer Contributions and Planning Obligations SPD, a decrease in play provision is noted.
+Table 24.6.3 sets out the impacts from the known and anticipated changes to open space provision and population for the settlement.
+It highlights that Clipstone will see a decrease in the overall provision level for open space (from 14.40 to 13.29 hectares per 1,000 population).
+Provision levels for both natural/semi-natural greenspace and allotments will experience a decrease.
+Other typologies such as amenity greenspace and play provision will however experience an increase in provision levels.

+Compared to the Local Standards for Green Space contained within the Developer Contributions and Planning Obligations SPD, a decrease in play provision is noted.
 However, this is likely to be less than shown when surrounding amenity greenspace land is also included.
-This is further supported by the increases in amenity greenspace observed (+0.66).
+This is further supported by the increases in amenity greenspace observed (+0.90).